 While the detailed binary models include wind mass loss, we do not remove the contribution from the wind mass loss in calculating the mass transfer efficiency in the models.
 We discuss the effects of ignoring wind mass loss on our conclusions in Sect.\,\ref{sec:wind_mass_loss}.
 From our synthetic Algol population, we removed timesteps where mass transfer occurs from the initially less massive accretor to the donor, that is, when inverse mass transfer occurs.
 We also remove the timesteps where both binary components fill its Roche lobe \citep[contact configuration,][]{Menon2021,Fabry2022,Fabry2023,Henneco2024,Vrancken2024}

 The stellar and binary physics assumptions in the models are described in detail in \citet{wang2020,Sen2022}.
 During a mass transfer phase, mass accretion onto the accretor is limited by the spin of the accretor star.
 Critically rotating accretors are assumed not to be able to accrete any more mass \citep{Langer1998}.
-The excess mass transferred is lost as winds from the accretor, carrying the specific orbitalangular momentum of the accretor \citep{langer2003, petrovic2005}.
+The excess mass transferred is lost as winds from the accretor, carrying the specific orbital angular momentum of the accretor \citep{langer2003, petrovic2005}.
 Mass transfer is assumed to be stable as long as the excess mass lost can be driven by the combined luminosity of both the binary components (see Eq.\,(2) of \citealp{Sen2022}).
 Strong tides (\citealp[][]{zahn1977}, implemented as in \citealp{detmers2008}) in short-period ($\leq$5\,d) systems can halt the accretor spin-up and lead to efficient mass accretion; longer period systems undergo inefficient mass transfer \citep{Sen2022}.
-This leads to an orbital period-dependent mass transfer efficiency in the models.
+This leads to an orbital period-dependent mass transfer efficiency in the models (see Fig.\,F2 of \citealp{Sen2022} for quantitative numbers).
 When the combined luminosity of both stars is insufficient to drive the required excess mass loss, the binary is assumed to merge.